cindyyawencheng/cindyyawencheng.github.io/_posts/ongoing/2017-09-07-regulatorytrust.md

 > This is the fourth empirical chapter of my dissertation: *The Politics of Food Safety: Detection and Perceptions of Food Safety Problems in China*

- See [here](https://syncandshare.lrz.de/download/MlRLNTRERDI4eWlEMmVVRG5jQ0RC/paper_drafts/cindycheng_foodSafetyTrust_draft.pdf?inline) for a draft veresion.
+ See [here](https://syncandshare.lrz.de/dl/fiT1oj5dnjTU3JPiVeyerTLV/cindycheng_foodSafetyTrust_draft.pdf?inline) for a draft version.

 <br>
 <br>